U.S. delays trading ban on Chinese-military linked securities

 Investors now have until 9:30 a.m.
 (1330 GMT) on June 11 to compete their transactions, the department said.
 The previous deadline was May 27.

 At least eight Chinese companies have been placed under such restrictions.
-One, mobile phone maker Xiaomi (1810.HK) , filed a lawsuit in response, and the U.S. Defense Department agreed to remove it from the banned list. read more
+One, mobile phone maker Xiaomi , filed a lawsuit in response, and the U.S. Defense Department agreed to remove it from the banned list.

 In March, a federal judge had temporarily blocked enforcement of the Xiaomi blacklisting, citing the U.S. government’s “deeply flawed” process for including it in the ban.
 The judge later also suspended an investment ban imposed on Luokung Technology Corp < LKCO.O>, a Chinese mapping technology company.